Best Practices for Test Automation | David Tzemach

-Therefore, when writing automation, we must think about different ways to reduce the debugging time, such as automated bug reporting, logs and any other information that improves the debugging process.
+Therefore, when writing automation, we must think about ways to reduce the debugging time, such as automated bug reporting, logs, and any other information that improves the debugging process.

 Make Sure the Code Is Maintainable

-After the first implementation of the automation code, validate that the code is always updated to support new features added, modified or removed from the application.
+After the first implementation of the automation code, validate that the code is constantly updated to support new features added, modified, or removed from the application.

-It is crucial that the code is easy to understand and is written so that it allows others to understand why it was written that way.
+It is crucial that the code is easy to understand and is written to allow others to know why it was written that way.
 Otherwise, a lot of time is wasted in investigating the reasons and logic used by the original coder.

 After every test execution, generate a report that explains the test results.
 These guidelines help keep it efficient: